ntop/ntopng/doc/src/alerts/host_checks.rst

 Checks for SYN Scan.

-Syn scan alert In SYN scanning, similar to port scanning, the threat actor attempts to set up a (TCP/IP) connection with a server at every possible port.
+Syn scan alert In SYN scanning, similar to port scanning, the threat actor attempts to set up a (TCP/IP) connection with a server on every possible port.
 This is done by sending a SYN (synchronization) packet, as if to initiate a three-way handshake, to every port on the server.
-If the server replies with an ACK (acknowledgement)response or SYN/ACK (synchronization acknowledged) packet from a particular port, it means the port is open.
+If the server replies with an ACK (acknowledgement)response or SYN/ACK (synchronization acknowledged) packet from a particular port, it means that the port is open.
 Then, the malicious actor sends an RST.

 The alert is sent when the number of sent/received SYNs/min exceeds the threshold.